kouky/kouky.github.io/_posts/2016-03-20-primary-flight-display-mavlink-ios-mac.md

 [PrimaryFlightDisplay][github-primary-flight-display] is a Mac + iOS framework for use in ground control station and telemetry systems for [micro UAVs][micro-uav] (unmanned aerial vehicles).

-The framework enables covenient embedding and animation of a primary flight display.
+The framework enables convenient embedding and animation of a primary flight display.
 Styles and colors are easily tuned whilst maintaining crisp graphics for any screen resolution.

 A [demo Xcode project][github-mavlink-primary-flight-display] for [MAVLink][mavlink] speaking autopilots is available from my GitHub.